 What to Wear

-Applicants are required to wear face masks and face shields.
+Each applicant is required to wear a face mask and a face shield.
 Non-compliance with this new protocol grants the COMELEC the right to ban entry.

 What to Expect